Internal Audit

 Role and Function

 The Internal Audit Division (IAD) operates independently from all business groups and supporting units.
-To “contribute to the development of society through the creation of new value-added financial services,” which is Aozora’s Mission, IAD independently examines and evaluates whether the Group’s internal controls are functioning properly and effectively, and offers constructive and practical recommendations for business improvement.
-As of March 31, 2024, 28 employees were directly engaged in internal audits.
+IAD independently examines and evaluates whether the Group’s internal controls are functioning properly and effectively, and offers constructive and practical recommendations for business improvement.
+As of March 31, 2025, 28 employees were directly engaged in internal audits.

 Internal audits are conducted in line with audit plans, which are developed according to the Annual Internal Audit Plan approved by the Management Committee and the Board of Directors each fiscal year.
 When developing the audit plan, IAD carries out risk assessments based on the type and degree of inherent risk within each business group, supporting unit, and Group company, as well as the status of internal controls, and determines factors such as the frequency, complexity, and deployable resources of audits.